 Regardless of the survivor's decision to notify law enforcement, the University encourages all survivors of sexual assault, dating violence, domestic violence, and stalking to report these cases to the Title IX division.
-Title IX is located in Tod Hall room 301; and can be reached at extension 2216 from any campus telephone or (330) 941-2216 from a cellphone or landline.
+Title IX is located in Tod Hall room 312; and can be reached at extension 2160 from any campus telephone or (330) 941-2160 from a cellphone or landline or via email at TitleIX@ysu.edu.
 The University encourages prompt reporting during this difficult time, to better assist the survivor and for appropriate and timely action to be taken.
 Survivors may request an administrative investigation from the Title IX Division regardless if a police report/investigation has been initiated.

-The Title IX Officer will meet with the survivor to discuss their rights, options, and any interim and protective measures appropriate.
-If a survivor wishes to file a complaint, the Officer will perform an investigation and produce an investigative report with a determination of whether the preponderance of the evidence supports that the policies were violated.
-The investigative report will be submitted to the appropriate University official to adjudicate.
+The Title IX Coordinator will meet with the survivor to discuss their rights, options, and any interim and protective measures appropriate.
+If a survivor wishes to file a formal complaint, the coordinator will assign an investigator who will conduct an investigation.
+A live hearing will be had before a hearing officer who will determine whether the preponderance of the evidence supports that the university policies regarding sexual harassment were violated.

 Any person, who reports sexual assault, domestic violence, dating violence, or stalking regardless of whether the offense occurred on or off campus, will be provided with a written explanation of their rights, options, and resources.
-The Title IX Officer, in coordination with the Office of Student Life and Housing will make an immediate assessment concerning the health and safety of the individual, other affected parties, the campus community, assist in notifying law enforcement, implement interim measures or protective measures immediately necessary including but not limited to changes to housing or course assignments, and safety escorts.
+The Title IX Coordinator, in coordination with the Dean of Students Office will make an immediate assessment concerning the health and safety of the individual, other affected parties, the campus community, assist in notifying law enforcement, implement interim measures or protective measures immediately necessary including but not limited to changes to housing or course assignments, and safety escorts.

-Many campus offices can assist complainants with obtaining interim measures and protective measures, and notifying law enforcement authorities; such as YSUPD, Office of the Dean of Students, Student Housing, Student Life, Disability Services, Center for Student Progress, and
+Many campus offices can assist complainants with obtaining interim measures and protective measures, and notifying law enforcement authorities; such as YSUPD, Office of the Dean of

-Human Resources.
+Students, Student Housing, Student Life, Disability Services, Center for Student Progress, and Human Resources.
 Interim and protective measures can include protection orders (through the court where you reside) escorts, counseling and advocacy sources, referrals to legal services, physical and mental health services, academic accommodations, employment accommodation, and changes to academic, living, transportation and/or working situations.
 Survivors with questions, concerns, or complaints about their ability to obtain requested interim measures or protective measures should contact the Title IX Office.
 Reports can be filed online by clicking here.